torvalds/linux/Documentation/virt/hyperv/vpci.rst

 Config Block back-channel
 -------------------------
-The Hyper-V host and Hyper-V virtual PCI driver in Linux together implement a non-standard back-channel communication path between the host and guest.
+The Hyper-V host and Hyper-V virtual PCI driver in GNU/Linux together implement a non-standard back-channel communication path between the host and guest.
 The back-channel path uses messages sent over the VMBus channel associated with the vPCI device.
-The functions hyperv_read_cfg_blk() and hyperv_write_cfg_blk() are the primary interfaces provided to other parts of the Linux kernel.
+The functions hyperv_read_cfg_blk() and hyperv_write_cfg_blk() are the primary interfaces provided to other parts of the GNU/Linux kernel.
 As of this writing, these interfaces are used only by the Mellanox mlx5 driver to pass diagnostic data to a Hyper-V host running in the Azure public cloud.
 The functions hyperv_read_cfg_blk() and